 The classes are hands-on, not just demonstrations.
 Everyone has a chance of getting involved.
 The classes are small, a maximum of 8 people, and there’s something to enjoy in a class whatever your skill level is.
 It’s a very social experience, there’s much talking.
 Food has a way of bringing people together, doesn’t it?

 I offer bespoke historical cookery courses for groups – birthdays, teams building, family outings.
 These can occupy a whole morning or afternoon.
-Please get in touch to discuss your needs.
+Please email me to discuss your needs.
 I really enjoy making a course personal to the group involved.

 Courses can be held at the Regency Town House or another suitable venue.